ericvc/AI-Blackjack/ai/README.md

                 continue
 ```

-Blackjack simulations are run repeatedly so that the outcomes of the
+Blackjack simulations are run repeatedly, with the observed outcomes of
-games and the state of the player and dealer hands are used as the data
+the games used as labels and the state of the player and dealer hands
-to train the model.
-I opted to use a technique to fit the model called
+serving as the inputs for training the model.
+For training, I opted to
-**Deep Q-Learning using fixed Q-value targets**, which can improve the
+borrow methods from Deep Q-Learning by using fixed Q-value targets to
+predict the likelihood of the different possible outcomes.
+Using fixed
-speed of learning and improve estimates of the model parameters during
+Q-value targets have been shown to speed up the rate of learning and
+improve estimates of the model parameters during training.
+This
-training.
-This technique involves actually creating two separate machine
+technique involves actually creating two separate machine learning
-learning models: an “online model” and a “target model”.
-The target
+models: an “online model” and a “target model”.
+The target model is used
-model is used by the AI to predict the outcomes of a game given the
+by the AI to predict the outcomes of a game given the current hand
-current hand (i.e., the Q-values), but the actual training based on the
+(i.e., the Q-values), but the actual training based on the outcome of
-outcome of a round takes place using the online model.
-After a
+each round takes place using the online model.
+After a pre-defined
-pre-defined number of iterations (e.g., every 50th game), the weights of
+number of iterations (e.g., every 50th game), the weights of the target
-the target model are updated using the weights estimated from the online
+model are updated using the weights estimated from the online model.
+The
-model.
-The purpose of this approach is to avoid instabilities that can
+purpose of this approach is to avoid instabilities that can arise during
-arise during reinforcement learning, which can ultimately lead to poor
+reinforcement learning, which can ultimately lead to poor optimization
-optimization gradients such that the backpropagation algorithm is unable
+gradients such that the backpropagation algorithm is unable to
-to effectively explore the parameter
+effectively explore the parameter space.

-space.
+The framework used here is very similar to approaches like proper Deep
+Q-Learning, but differs in two import respects.
+First, the
+decision-making model is updated each round using a labeled
+(categorical) outcome with categorical cross-entropy loss function.
+True
+Q-learning instead involves training a network based on the outcome of a
+continuous reward function (e.g., Huber loss) based on the .
+Second,
+there is no “replay buffer” or limited cache of prior gameplay
+experiences for the model to call upon.
+The model used here is updated
+after each round, with no memory
+limitation.

 ``` python
 def run_simulations(n_train: int, n_update: int = 100, n_report: int = 500):